 The ZSHOW Packable has a unique and aesthetically appealing design with vertical baffles under the arms.
-This is a simple, hoodless down jacket, good for use around town in cool weather, and lightweight and durable enough to take on some cool weather hikes as well.
+This is a simple, hoodless budget down jacket, good for use around town in cool weather and lightweight and durable enough to take on some cool weather hikes as well.

-The hoodless design limits the warmth and versatility of this jacket --we tend to prefer hooded down jackets for hiking and backpacking, and general outdoor activities.
+The hoodless design limits the warmth and versatility of this jacket --we tend to prefer hooded down jackets for hiking, backpacking, and general outdoor activities.
 The ZSHOW also has a very loose-fitting cuff, which does not effectively seal the heat in or the wind out of the arms of this jacket, so this may not be the best down jacket for sustained outdoor use in cool weather.
-This is a stylish jacket, that is reasonable for your commute to a casual office setting or a day out and about in town as the temperatures start to drop.
+This stylish jacket is reasonable for your commute to a casual office setting or a day out and about in town as the temperatures start to drop.

 Why You Should Trust Us